joonarafael/visualpathfinder/documentation/progress_report_week5.md

 # Progress Report Week 5

-- spent a lot of time troubleshooting JPS
+- spent time troubleshooting and bug-fixing the last-week's JPS

+- started work on a real sophisticated jumping logic for the JPS

-Hours spent: 12 h (course total 27 h)
+Hours spent: 4 h (course total 31 h)